-Our trace record-replay methodology for traffic differentiation is the first to reliably detect differentiation for arbitrary applications in the mobile environment.
+We use a trace record-replay methodology to reliably detect traffic differentiation for arbitrary applications in the mobile environment.
 We provide an overview in Figure 1.
-We record a packet trace from a target application (Fig. 1(a)), extract bidirectional applicationlayer payloads, and use this to generate a transcript of messages for the client and server to replay (Fig. 1(b)).
+We record a packet trace from a target application (Fig. 1(a)), extract bidirectional application-layer payloads, and use this to generate a transcript of messages for the client and server to replay (Fig. 1(b)).
 To test for differentiation, the client and server coordinate to replay these transcripts, both in plaintext and through an encrypted channel (using a VPN tunnel) where payloads are hidden from any shapers on the path (Fig. 1(c)).
 Finally, we use validated statistical tests to identify whether the application traffic being tested was subject to differentiation (Fig. 1(d)).
 We discuss each of these steps below.